EOyebamiji/Microservices-Deployment/README.md

-# AltSchool SOE: Cloud Engineering Capstone Project

-## Microservices: Automating The Deployment of Socks Shop on Kubernetes Using Terraform and Jenkins
+# Microservices: Automating The Deployment of Socks Shop on Kubernetes Using Terraform and Jenkins

 ### Project Overview